csci-4100u/Class-Code/Lecture7.md

-# Stateful Widgetes and Forms in Flutter
+# Stateful Widget and Forms in Flutter

 **1. Stateful Widget**
 If a widget can change—when a user interacts with it, for example—it’s stateful.
 A stateful widget is dynamic: for example, it can change its appearance in response to events triggered by user interactions or when it receives data.
 Some examples are: